RealNickTriano/Intro-AI-Assignment2/Assignment2_Submission/README.md

         6) Click Load map and the simulation will run.
             You can scroll with scroll wheel while it's running to view more of the map.

+        Note: You can change the size of the grid with the following constants at the top of the file.

+            #Tkinter constants
+            SIDE_LENGTH = 20
+            PADDING_X = 20
+            PADDING_Y = 20

 # ValueIterationMDP.py #